Reinforcement Learning Approaches for the Orienteering Problem with Stochastic and Dynamic Release Dates: Input Instances

-For each of instance and value of parameters $\beta$, $\delta$ and $c$, five instances have been created by varying the seed for randomly generating the release dates.
-In our paper, we report the results considering all the five seeds.
-As for the pairwise Euclidean distances between customer coordinates, they are rounded up to lowest integer values.
+For each of Solomon's instances and value of parameters $\beta$, $\delta$, and $c$, five instances have been created by varying the seed for random release date generation.
+In our paper, we report the results considering all five seeds, where the instances of two seeds are used for hyper-parameter tuning and the remaining ones are used for comparing with benchmarks.
+As for the pairwise Euclidean distances between customer coordinates, they are rounded up to the lowest integer values.